 For a while, during our adolescence in the nineties, it felt like hip-hop could answer all of life’s questions for us.
-While it evolved spontaneously, it was nurtured by healthy doses of street corner intellect and convergent esoterica to such an extent that relating to hip-hop has often felt like relating to an all-knowing, all-powerful being.
+While it evolved spontaneously, it was nurtured by healthy doses of street corner intellect and convergent esoterica to such an extent that relating to hip-hop has often felt like relating to an all-knowing, all-powerful being.“You are dealing with heaven, while you are walking through hell.
+When I say heaven, I don’t mean up in the clouds, because heaven is no higher than your head and hell is no lower than your feet.”–Rakim, as told to journalist Harry Allen.

 I had these thoughts dancing in my mind when I visited an old acquaintance in a Craighall complex the other day.
 I remembered once, almost ten years ago, riding wild in the streets of Joburg trying to decipher his copy of Ghostface Killah’s woozy classic Supreme Clientele.
 Ghostface, a proclaimed adherent of the Five Percent Nation’s beliefs (they believe that Allah is the physical black man – Arm, Leg, Leg, Arm, Head), took language to extreme heights by melding the “supreme alphabet” (a coded language based on ascribing meaning to each letter of the alphabet) to his already heady, psychedelic street poems.
 That album pretty much cemented his place as one of the culture’s premier lyricists, even though much of his subject matter tread worn ground.